pingleware/pingleware-contracts/README.md

 ## Where to Download?
 Watch this repository for the release announcement of the Ethereum Smart Contract Creator.

+## Will a Manual be included?
+There will be a comprehensive manual included at no charge since the application requires a paid license.

 # In the News
 ## Why Blockchain Could Prevent Another Theranos
 From: https://investorplace.com/2022/01/why-blockchain-could-prevent-another-theranos/